 This article will provide you with the whole information regarding potent biotin-rich foods like almonds, sweet potato, mushrooms, bananas, eggs and more and how much you should have them regularly.
 Let's discuss biotin-rich foods, their benefits and more step by step:

 Let's discuss biotin rich food, its benefits and more step by step:

-- It is a water-soluble and essential vitamin which is a part of the vitamin B family.
-It is vitamin B7 and sometimes referred to as vitamin H.
+- It is a water-soluble and essential vitamin which is a part of the Vitamin B family.
+It is called Vitamin B7 and is sometimes referred to as Vitamin H.

 - Diet is the primary source through which you can get it.